Ezuniga13/Home-Run-regression/README.md

 ## Pickled Data
 This is just file where a pickled the data instead of waiting for the function that I built to scrape the webpage.
 [Pickled Data](https://github.com/Ezuniga13/Home-Run-regression/blob/main/dummy.pkl)

+## Bronx Bombers Code
+Here is the main jupyter notebook page where I used python and other techs to scrape the web, manipulate the data and build a prediction model using linear regression.
+[Bronx Bombers Code](https://github.com/Ezuniga13/Home-Run-regression/blob/main/Bronx%20Bombers.ipynb)